Samantha Mulder: Character arc

 At the beginning of the fifth season, The Smoking Man introduced Mulder to a woman who he claims is, and who herself believes to be, Samantha.
-She tells Mulder that she has children of her own, thought that her mother had died some time ago, and believed Cigarette Smoking Man to be her father.
+She tells Mulder that she has children of her own, thought that her mother had died some time ago, and believed the Cigarette Smoking Man to be her father.
 She leaves abruptly during the meeting, and is never seen again.
 According to Cassandra Spender, she was indeed another clone, but not the real Samantha.